SkoolNotes/Taproot/2020HIST201/KBhHIST201MingChina1500.md

 KangXi the renaissance man

-* Showed himself as a Manchu
+* Showed himself as a Manchu who rids and works to the Manchus
 *